 Todd Fries graduated cum laude from Santa Clara Law in 2009 with a certificate in Public Interest and Social Justice after completing his Bachelor of Arts at the University of California, Los Angeles.
-Prior to working at NCIP, he worked at Paul Hastings LLP and the Santa Clara County Superior Court, Family Law Self-Help Office.
+Prior to working at NCIP, he worked at Paul Hastings LLP and as a volunteer attorney at the Santa Clara County Superior Court, Family Law Self-Help Office.
 Fries began working for the Northern California Innocence Project in 2007 as a clinical law student and returned to NCIP in 2010 as a research fellow as part of the law school’s post-graduate fellowship program.
-He currently serves as NCIP’s Associate Director.

 Paige Kaneb has worked at NCIP since 2007.
 In that time, she has helped free 14 of NCIP’s clients.
 Kaneb maintains her own caseload, supervises NCIP students, and has publications on actual innocence as a constitutional claim and wrongful convictions related to wrongful diagnoses of “shaken baby syndrome.”
 Kaneb received her J.D. from the University of San Francisco’s School of Law as a cum laude graduate.